z357412526/mousestyles/doc/source/report/behavior.rst

-size and moving distance data. - Event Bout Duration: Use event intervals data. - Event Bout Intensity: Use Event Consumption or Distance over minute of AS time - Event Size: Use interval to get the number of event happened in bined time - Event Bout Rate: Use Event Size over AS time.
+size and moving distance data. - Event Bout Duration: Use event intervals data. - Event Bout Intensity: Use Event Consumption or Distance over minute of AS time - Event Size: Use interval to get the number of event happened in binned time - Event Bout Rate: Use Event Size over AS time.

 For In/Active State: - AS Probability: Already in basic time bin